Kentik/telegraf/plugins/inputs/fail2ban/README.md

 # Fail2ban Input Plugin

 The fail2ban plugin gathers the count of failed and banned ip addresses using [fail2ban](https://www.fail2ban.org).
-The fail2ban plugin gathers the count of failed and banned ip addresses using [fail2ban](https://www.fail2ban.org).

 This plugin runs the `fail2ban-client` command which generally requires root access.
 Acquiring the required permissions can be done using several methods:

-- Use sudo run fail2ban-client.
-- Run telegraf as root. (not recommended)
 - [Use sudo](#using-sudo) run fail2ban-client.
 - Run telegraf as root. (not recommended)